 Usually, only one or two puppies in a litter are absorbed.
 Therefore, the dog usually stays pregnant.
 The fetus literally disappears from the uterus and is reabsorbed into the dog’s body.
 It is not the same as a miscarriage, where the fetus is expelled.

-In fact, up to 44% of dogs may experience fetal resorption.
+In fact, up to 43% of dogs may experience fetal resorption.

-What Causes Fetal Resorption in Dogs
+What Causes Fetal Resorption in Dogs?

 There are likely countless reasons for puppy reabsorption.
 Because it happens so early in pregnancy, owners often don’t know that it happened.
-There are usually no outwards signs, and the female typically continues on with a healthy pregnancy.
+There are usually no outward signs, and the female typically continues on with a healthy pregnancy.

 Usually, causes fall into two main categories: infectious agents and non-infectious agents.